 Active Directory Delegation with Approvals

 Adaxes makes Active Directory delegation even more secure and compliant, as it allows you to control how the delegated activities are carried out.
 Adaxes can be configured to perform certain operations in Active Directory only after an approval is given by an authorized person.
 It is also possible to specify conditions that must be met for an operation to require an approval.
-For example, an approval for user deletion can be requested only if the operation is performed by a member of the Junior Administrators group, or the user account is not located under the Terminated Employees organizational unit.
+For example, an approval for user deletion can be requested only if the operation is performed by a member of the Junior Administrators group, or the user account is not located under the Terminated Employees organisational unit.

 The role-based security model provided by Softerra Adaxes significantly facilitates Active Directory delegation as it enables granular assignment of administrative permissions based on job roles, eliminating the need to manually modify multiple ACLs across Active Directory.
 As all permissions are stored in a central location, you can easily track and monitor the delegated rights across AD domains.
 Flexible assignment of security roles helps you ensure that all users have the least privileges necessary to perform their job function.